 God, grant us your peace from all of the worry and anxiety in our lives.
 Help us to continue to sing our song and give thanksgiving to you as we find fresh new ways to show your love.
 Amen.

-Photo: Carrie Gerow dances during opening worship at Music & Worship Arts Week 2018.
+Photo: The Young Adult Choir sings during Evening Prayer held in Memorial Chapel at Lake Junaluska during Music & Worship Arts Week 2019.
 (Fellowship photo by Daniel Craig.)